mozilla/connect-cachify/README.md

 Now even in development mode, cache busting URLs will be generated, so you can troubleshoot any problems cachify magick is causing you.

+## Development ##

+Patches are welcome!
+To run unit tests...

+    nodeunit test

 ## Wordpress Cachify ##
 Does this all sound like gobbledeegook?
 Maybe your looking for [Wordpress cachify plugin](http://wordpress.org/extend/plugins/cachify/) instead of ``connect-cachify``.